polterguy/phosphorusfive/core/p5.webapp/README.md

 ### The "Default.aspx" file

-This is the only physical file in your system, and resposnible for serving all URLs indirectly, through using the main Hyperlisp engine.
+This is the only physical file in your system, and responsible for serving all URLs indirectly, through using the main Hyperlisp engine.

 When initially accessing a virtual URL in your system, the *[p5.web.load-ui]* Active Event